-OZONATOR OPTIONAL
+OPTIONAL OZONATOR

-The ozonator operates during FILTER CYCLES only.
+The ozonator operates during FILTER CYCLES only when Pump 1 is on low speed.

 FREEZE PROTECTION

 If the temperature sensor detects a drop to 4°C (39°F) within the heater chamber, the system automatically activates the pump to provide freeze protection.
 The pump will operate until the temperature reaches approximately 5°C (41°F) before returning to normal system mode.